mathiaslost/mathiaslost/README.md

 I started my studies in 2017, now I have a degree in Systems **Analysis and Development** and **IT Management** as well.
 Today I work as a **Java Web Developer Jr** at Fertipar, a Brazilian fertilizer company!
 I have knowledge in several areas of programming and technologies, although my main stack is in **Front-End**.

+I am sure that when there is individual commitment, teamwork becomes even more efficient.

 Welcome to my profile, enjoy!
 ____